Acoustic scattering and field enhancement through a single aperture

-Our work focus on mathematical analysis of transmission through the subwavelength hole in a hard plate of finite thickness as shown in Figure \ref{cross}.
-The motivation of our work is the enhanced transmission of this structure, which makes it the building block for acoustic meta-material of various different uses, see \cite{wu2018perspective, yang2017sound,ammari2017sub, ammari2015mathematical}.
-While there has been some work regarding to this configurations on presenting experiments results \cite{hou2013enhanced} or approximate solutions \cite{seo2000acoustic}, we aim to present a quantitative analysis of the field enhancement for the acoustic scattering and give a complete picture for the mechanism of such enhancement in this work utilizing asymptotic analysis and other techniques.
-The configuration with periodic circular holes as well as with surface plasmonic resonance effects will be reported in forthcoming papers.
+In many cases, the enhancement of the transmitted wave is very sensitive to the geometry and the wave frequency, which motivates us to study the phenomenon in a simple configuration, where an accurate description of the acoustic field can be obtained with analytical approaches.
+The object of study in our work is a subwavelength hole perforated in a rigid plate of finite thickness which generates the extraordinary enhancement of acoustic transmission and works as the building block of acoustic meta-material in various applications, see \cite{wu2018perspective, yang2017sound,ammari2017sub, ammari2015mathematical}.
+In the literature, the scattering phenomenon in this configuration has been studied by physical experiments \cite{hou2013enhanced} and mode matching \cite{seo2000acoustic} previously.
+Our goal is to present a rigorous quantitative analysis of the field enhancement for the acoustic scattering and give a complete picture for the mechanism of such enhancement utilizing integral equations, asymptotic analysis and other techniques.